jennybehre/3D_Object_Detection/README.md

 ![image](img/range.png)

 Another task was to visualize the lidar pointcloud from the sequences of the Waymo Open Dataset.
-As you can see in the images the vehicles have got different degrees of visibility in the pointcloud.
-Near at the blind spot of the LiDAR the vehicles are very difficult to detect, while vehicles without any occlusions are clearly identified.
+As you can see in the images the vehicles have different degrees of visibility in the pointcloud.
+Near the blind spot of the LiDAR the vehicles are very difficult to detect, while vehicles without any occlusions and with a certain minimum distance are clearly identified.
-Nevertheless some vehicle features can be identify as a stable feature on most vehicles.
-Particularly in the intensity image the rear-bumper and the lights in the front and in the tail of the vehicle can be clearly seen.
-In the pointcloud the wheels, the rearview mirrors, the windshield and the chassis in general are also stable features to identify a vehicle.
+Some vehicle features can be identify as a stable feature on most vehicles.
+Particularly in the intensity image the rear-bumper, the headlights and the taillights of the vehicle can be clearly recognized.
+In the pointcloud, the wheels, the rearview mirrors, the windshield and the chassis in general are also stable features to identify a vehicle.

 ![image](img/pcl_1.png) ![image](img/pcl_2.png)
 ![image](img/pcl_3.png) ![image](img/pcl_4.png)